Nakano-Fandao/pekora_lang_generator/README.md

 ##Pekora_lang_generator | kazuki-nishimura, aosatomiru
 ![peko_header](icons/peko_header.png)

-# About
+## About

-This is a chrome extension that translates the language in your web browser into the spoken language of the holo-live vtuber, Usada Pekora (兎田ぺこら).
+This is a chrome extension that translates the language(🇯🇵) in your web browser into the spoken language of the holo-live vtuber, Usada Pekora (兎田ぺこら).

-# Developers' passion
+## 🔥Developers' passion

 Have you ever experienced the feeling below?